Wine is a beverage whose intent is to “provoke pleasure”.

 Everyone’s fingerprints are different and so are the ways their taste buds are configured.
 Hence, no one tastes a wine the same as everyone else.
 It is your personal taste that dictates quality—for YOU.
 You must learn to go with what you like.
 Pay no attention to anyone else!

-What is important to me is that regardless of whether you like red, pink or white wine.
+What is important to me is that you go with what you like regardless of whether you like red, pink or white wine.
 Can you tell if the wine is balanced?
 If you can, you are way ahead of most consumers.
 Most consumers are doing just that—consuming rather than tasting.